-The distance is directly proportional to the speed of the opponent, never less than one (1) and never more than two (2) normal steps.
+The distance is directly proportional to the speed of the opponent, never less than one (1) normal step.

 If a defensive player does not respect the elements of time and distance in taking his initial legal guarding position and contact with an opponent occurs, he is responsible for the contact.